-Most annuals germinate quickly, in a week or a bit more.
-Once the new seedlings have emerged, continue providing them with needed moisture and be sure to remove any weed seedlings.
-Water seedlings/plantlets every two weeks with a little water-soluble flower food.
+Most annuals germinate quickly, in a week or two.
+Once new seedlings have emerged, continue providing them with needed moisture, and be sure to remove any weed seedlings.
+Feed plantlets every two weeks with a little water-soluble flower food.
 This will help them grow and flower at top speed.

 Uniquely lacy flowers make love-in-a-mist (Nigella damascena, 63-80 days from seed) especially charming in the garden or a vase.
 The dried seed pots are also visually interesting, allowing them to double as dried flowers.
-The flowers come in shades of violet-blue, purple, white and pink.
+The flowers come in shades of violet-blue, purple, white, and pink.
 One of the better Nigella mixes is provided by Johnny’s Selected Seeds.

 5) Annual Baby’s Breath

 No flower arrangement is complete without a frothy filler flower to add loft and interest.
 Annual baby’s breath (Gypsophila elegans, 45-50 days from seed) is the standard choice, and ‘Covent Garden Market’ is a tall, airy variety that will bloom until frost.
 It is very easy to grow, and its small, white, cup-shaped flowers make more colorful blooms stand out in a vase.

 Cut flowers brighten our gardens and homes, so consider planting some of these traditional beauties in August for fall bloom.
 You’ll save money at the farmer’s market and impress your guests.